Hungry Heart (manga): Anime

 A Hungry Heart anime series retitled Hungry Heart: Wild Striker was produced by Nippon Animation and Animax.
 Satoshi Saga directed the series while Ken'ichi Imaizumi was in charge of characters designs which were significantly different from the ones from the manga.
 The series aired in Japan in Animax between September 11, 2002 and September 10, 2003, spanning a total of 52 episodes.
 Pony Canyon collected the series in a total of thirteen DVD volumes released in Japan between February 19, 2003 and March 17, 2004.
 All of the DVD covers use color illustrations by Yōichi Takahashi.
+The series was broadcast in Latin America, Portugal, and the Philippines but was unavailable in English as of 2015.
+The series was streamed on the AnimeLog YouTube channel in 2020 in English, Portuguese, and Spanish.

 The series uses two opening themes starting with Kids Alive's "2nd Stage".
 It is replaced in episode 43 by "Hungry Heart (Kiseki no Tsubasa)" (ハングリーハート〜奇跡の翼〜, Hungry Heart (Miracle Wings)) by Natsuki Katō as Miki Tsujiawaki featuring Athens Generation.
 The first ending theme song is "Mi Title" (未タイトル, Titleless) by Utaibito Hane for the first twelve episodes.
 It is then replaced by "Tell Tell Bōzu" (tell tell 坊主, Tell Tell Teru teru bozu) by Kokia for the following twenty-six episodes.
 In episode 40, Kokia's "Watashi no Taiyō" (私の太陽, My Sun) serves as the new ending theme and it is used for the remaining episodes except the final one which uses "2nd Stage."